January 20, 2010

 Job losses were below anticipated figures, GDP growth rates exceeded expectations, and interest rates didn’t reach the “free money” levels of some other economies.

-Many would consider this prediction impossible, given that since the dollar was floated in 1983 we are yet to hit parity with the US, but there’s a few more ‘ducks in a row’ this time around.
+Many would consider this prediction impossible, given that since the dollar was floated in 1983 we are yet to hit parity with the US, but there are a few more ‘ducks in a row’ this time around.

 Normally, the RBA will trade in foreign exchange reserves to dampen the dollar’s value.
 This keeps our export prices from becoming too expensive for the rest of the world.